openeuler-mirror/PilotGo-plugin-MFD/README.en.md

 chmod +x extfrag.py
 ```

-Now you can directly run the script using sudo ./extfrag_user.py.
+Now you can directly run the script using `sudo ./extfrag_user.py`.

+## Running environment
+- In the UMA test environment, the system is a 3.3GB VM configured with one memory node (Node0), which contains three memory regions.
+- In a test environment based on the NUMA architecture, the system is a server with 128GB memory configured with two memory nodes.
+Node0 contains three memory regions, and Node1 contains one memory region.

 ## Usage Steps